Road Tested (Hank Crawford and Jimmy McGriff album)

-Road Tested is an album by saxophonist Hank Crawford and organist Jimmy McGriff recorded in 1997 and released on the Milestone label.
+Road Tested is an album by saxophonist Hank Crawford and organist Jimmy McGriff, recorded in 1997 and released on the Milestone label.

 Reception

-Allmusic's Richard S. Ginell said: "You know what to expect by now -- hardass, down-home, blues-drenched organ trio-plus-sax grooving -- but this is a really potent gusher of that genre ... it's amazing and gratifying that bluesicians are still allowed to make records this way".
-On All About Jazz Douglas Payne stated "Road Tested, the seventh pairing under both their names, is exactly what you'd expect from these two: the tried and trues of funk and blues ...
+AllMusic's Richard S. Ginell said: "You know what to expect by now -- hardass, down-home, blues-drenched organ trio-plus-sax grooving -- but this is a really potent gusher of that genre ... it's amazing and gratifying that bluesicians are still allowed to make records this way".
+On All About Jazz, Douglas Payne stated that "Road Tested, the seventh pairing under both their names, is exactly what you'd expect from these two: the tried and trues of funk and blues ...
 Road Tested offers some reliably soulful sounds and gotcha-groove for both fatback fans and acid-jazzers".